 If we see ourselves as atoms that make us, our history becomes the history of the universe.
 Then, we were born in first stars as carbon, oxygen, nitrogen, and other light elements.
 If we identify ourselves with the molecules in our bodies, we are as old as the earth itself.
 We share our molecular history with the earth.
-We can insist that we are our genes or DNA.
+We can insist that we are what our genes or DNA makes us.
 Yet, we share much of it with most of the species on the earth.
 Our human identity originated just a few thousand years ago in this cosmic journey spanning billions of years.

 When we become highly identified with the newly acquired human form, we delude ourselves by thinking that we can “save the earth”.
 We happily ignore the right view: it is us, the human species, who need to be saved from our own misadventures on this planet.
 Earth has survived for billions of years and can survive for billions of years to come.
 Adding few poisonous gases into the atmosphere or pouring some harmful liquids into the oceans will not harm the earth: it will make us extinct.